Four eccentric mergers increase the evidence that LIGO--Virgo--KAGRA's binary black holes form dynamically: Conclusion

 \section{Conclusion}

-In this work, we analyse $26$ BBH signal candidates from GWTC-3 for signs of orbital eccentricity using an aligned-spin, eccentric waveform model.
+In this work, we analyse $26$ BBH signal candidates newly added to the LVK catalogue of gravitational-wave transients in GWTC-2.1 and GWTC-3 for signs of orbital eccentricity using an aligned-spin, eccentric waveform model.
 We find that two of these events have significant support for detectable eccentricity at $10$~Hz: GW191109 and GW200208\_22.
 Together with two events from GWTC-2, GW190521 and GW190620 \citep{Romero-Shaw:2021:GWTC-2-ecc}, four of the \Nevents~BBH we have studied show significant support for measurable eccentricity.
 At just over $6\%$, this is slightly more than the $\sim 4\%$ of mergers that should be expected with detectable eccentricity from GCs \citep{Zevin:2021:seleccentricity}, and may indicate that there are more eccentric mergers in the population than can be explained by dense star clusters alone.
 However, as we show in Section \ref{sec:population}, the difference can be explained by Poisson noise.
 Additionally, some of these mergers may be spin-precessing binaries that are masquerading as eccentric BBH in our analyses due to our enforced assumption of spin-alignment.

 While we cannot say conclusively that these four binaries are eccentric and spin-aligned, our results do show that these signals are consistent with those that contain hints of orbital eccentricity, and are better-fit by eccentric waveforms than they are by quasi-circular waveforms.
 If they \textit{are} eccentric, and/or have large spin magnitudes and/or spin tilts, then these binaries are difficult to explain through isolated evolution scenarios and add weight to the hypothesis that the BBH detected by the LVK are dynamically formed.